brandon-pereira/betterdo/README.md

 # BetterDo

-This is the monorepo powering [BetterDo](https://betterdo.app), a simple, yet powerful, task management application.
+**Welcome to the monorepo for BetterDo** — a fast, modern task manager designed to help you stay focused and organized.

-I use this app daily to manage my tasks and projects, and I hope you find it useful too!
+I built BetterDo to simplify how I track tasks and manage projects — and I use it every day.
+Whether you're organizing your work, side projects, or personal goals, I hope it helps you as much as it helps me.

+This project is powered by a modern tech stack — TypeScript, Node.js, React, Vite, and more — with a strong focus on developer experience.
+It’s easy to run locally, contribute to, and deploy in production.

+[Launch the app](https://betterdo.app) to see it in action!

 ## 🚧 Active Migration